ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    described in {{epl-analysis}} to setup the ODU0 cross-connections within the physical nodes S3, S1, S2, S31, S33, S15 and S18 as well
    as the \[VLAN -> (ODU0)] and \[(ODU0) -> VLAN] adaptation functions in
-   nodes S3 and S18, as shown in {{epl-description}}.
+   nodes S3 and S18, as shown in {{evpl-description}}.
 PNC2 also configures the 10GE link on the R8-S18 multi-function access link (the R1-S3 10GE link has been already configured when the first EVPL service has been setup).